 The Word of God (the Bible) has some very specific things to say to us about false teaching and false teachers.
-None of it is positive and all of it warns of disastrous consequences for us if we get involved with it.
-What concerns me is that I have noticed in recent years an increase in the number of lives that have been destroyed by false teaching.
+It leads to disastrous consequences for those who get involved with it.
+I have noticed in recent years an increase in the number of lives that have been destroyed by false teaching.
 I’m speaking of people who call themselves Christians who are polluting their lives with sin and deception.
 There is a solution to this problem, and I will address it here.

 Beware of False Teachers